-Register Value Direction Description SPC_TRIG_ORMASK 404 40410 read/write Defines the OR mask for the different trigger sources.
-SPC_TMASK_EXTO 2h Enable external trigger input for the OR mask SPC_TMASK_XIO0 100h Enable extra TTL input 0 for the OR mask.
-On plain cards this input is only available if the option BaseXIC As part of the digitizerNETBOX this input is available as connector Trigger B. SPC_TMASK_XIO1 200h Enable extra T Enable extra TTL input 1 for the OR mask.
-These trigger inputs are only available, when option BaseXIO is installed.
+Register Value Direction Description SPC_TRIG_ORMASK 40410 read/write Defines the OR mask for the different trigger sources.
+SPC_TMASK_EXTO 2h Enable external trigger input for the OR mask SPC_TMASK_XIO0 100h TL input 0 for the OR mask.
+On plain cards this input is only available if the option BaseXIO is installed. digitizerNETBOX this input is available as connector Trigger B. SPC_TMASK_XIO1 200h Enable extra TTL input 1 for the OR mask.
+These trigger inputs are only available, when option BaseXIO is in